-If it is determined that your child’s tooth needs to be removed, Dr. Greenhill or Dr. Jennison may extract the tooth during a regular checkup or may schedule another visit for this procedure.
+If it is determined that your child’s tooth needs to be removed, Dr. Greenhill, Dr. Jennison or Dr. Britt may extract the tooth during a regular checkup or may schedule another visit for this procedure.
 The root of each tooth is encased within the jawbone in a “tooth socket,” and the tooth is held in that socket by a ligament.
 In order to extract a tooth, the dentist must expand the socket and separate the tooth from the ligament holding it in place.
 While this procedure is typically very quick and many children have this completed with laughing gas (nitrous oxide) alone, it is important to share with us any concerns or preferences for sedation; we want to make sure your child is as comfortable as possible.

 The day after your child’s extraction:

 - No drinking with straws.